- November 15, 2013

 - If you run a limited special offer like a special pre Christmas sale, send it out to your past customers along with some current product recommendations from your store.

-Always keep a mailing list of past customers, in mailchimp or similar.
+Always keep a mailing list of past customers.
 You can then send mailshots offering rewards to existing customers in the shape of early previews of new collections or special offer coupon codes.

 8. Use offers to entice buyers